Homebirth FAQ

 The most common hospital transfer scenario is a long labor and a desire for pain relief and rest, and less common scenarios include retained placenta, excessive blood loss, or a baby who needs additional respiratory support.
 According to the MANA planned homebirth study, roughly 12% of parents were transferred during labor, and only 1% of a babies are transferred to the hospital postpartum.
 In 2023, my transfer rate was just under 1:10 births.

 My fee is $7000 for complete midwifery services to be paid in full by 37 weeks, including prenatal care, labor and birth support from your birth team, and postpartum care.
 Though I provide all routine lab work, there may be additional costs depending on your insurance coverage, though typically standard prenatal labs are covered in full by insurance.
 If not, I work with you to keep these lab fees as low as possible.
-I do not provide ultrasound, and again there may be fees depending on insurance (though ultrasound is typically covered by insurance as well).
+Ultrasounds are also typically covered by insurance, and I can help uninsured clients receive lower-cost ultrasound.

 **I do offer discounted rates for various cirumstances so please don't hesitate to reach out and ask. **